 - Gluten-Free Banana Bread

 Berry chia seed jam is a delicious and simple recipe that is perfect for breakfast or afternoon tea.
 Whether you’re using frozen berries or fresh, chia seed jam is sure to be a hit with your family and friends.
 With these tips, you’re sure to make the best chia seed jam every time!
 Enjoy!

 Berry Chia Seed Jam

 - 2 tablespoon maple syrup or honey (add more or less to your taste)

-- Mix well.
+- Mix everything together well.